-- 13.1 During the pool matches: - a A team either disqualified or refusing to play or failing to complete a match is deemed to have withdrawn from the competition. - b If a team so withdraws from the competition: - i any matches it has played until then, as well as all the matches it has still to play, will be recorded as a 5 0 loss; - ii that team will be disqualified and will not be ranked in the competition;
+- 13.1 During the pool matches: - a A team either disqualified or refusing to play or failing to complete a match is deemed to have withdrawn from the competition. - b If a team so withdraws from the competition: - i any matches it has played until then, as well as all the matches it has still to play, will be recorded as a 5 0 loss; - ii that team will be disqualified and will not be ranked in the competition; - iii the team will not be entitled to any FIH Indoor World Ranking points for the competition; - iv the pool points table and ranking table will be adjusted accordingly for all teams; - statistics for the team (other than the result referred to in Reg 13.1 i) and individual player statistics will be retained for all matches played up to and until the point of withdrawal. - 13.2 During a classification match: - a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question; - ii the team will be disqualified and will not be ranked in the competition;

-- iii the team will not be entitled to any FIH World Ranking points for the competition; - iv the pool points table and ranking table will be adjusted accordingly for all teams; - v the team will not be entitled to any FIH World Ranking points for the competition; - vi statistics for the team (other than the result referred to in Reg 13.1 i) and individual player statistics will be retained for all matches played up to and until the point of withdrawal. - 13.2 During a classification match: - a A team either disqualified or refusing to play or to complete a match is deemed to have withdrawn from the competition at that stage. - b If a team so withdraws from the competition at the classification stage: - i the team is deemed to have lost the match in question; - ii the team will be disqualified and will not be ranked in the competition; - iii the team will not be entitled to any FIH World Ranking points for the competition; - iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking. - v statistics for the team (other than the result referred to in Reg 13.2 i) and individual statistics will be retained for all match played up to and until the point of withdrawal. - 13.3 Depending on the time of withdrawal of a team during the classification stage, FIH reserves the right to determine how a final ranking will be determined. - 13.4 A team which is deemed to have withdrawn may be subject to further disciplinary action. - 13.5 A team shall not be deemed to have withdrawn from a match if such withdrawal is caused or brought about by an Event of Force Majeure - 13.6 An Event of Force Majeure in these Regulations is meant to cover circumstances beyond the control of a team that is unforeseeable and cannot be resisted and includes but not restricted to: - a Acts of God (such as but not limited to, fires, explosions, earthquakes, drought, tidal waves and floods); - b War, hostilities (whether war is declared or not), invasion, act of foreign enemies, mobilization, requisition or embargo; - c Riot, commotion, strikes, go slows, lock outs, or disorder; - d Acts of terrorism; - e Acts of governments or government authorities (such as, but not limited to, refusal of visas, ministerial orders and travel restrictions).
+- iii the team will not be entitled to any FIH Indoor World Ranking points for the competition; - iv all teams ranked below the team at the time of the withdrawal will be advanced by one place in the final ranking. - v statistics for the team (other than the result referred to in Regulation 13.2 i) and individual statistics will be retained for all matches played up to and until the point of withdrawal. - 13.3 Depending on the time of withdrawal of a team during the classification stage, FIH reserves the right to determine how a final ranking will be determined. - 13.4 A team which is deemed to have withdrawn may be subject to further disciplinary action. - 13.5 A team shall not be deemed to have withdrawn from a match if such withdrawal is caused or brought about by an Event of Force Majeure. - 13.6 An Event of Force Majeure in these Regulations is meant to cover circumstances beyond the control of a team that is unforeseeable and cannot be resisted and includes but not restricted to: - a Acts of God (such as but not limited to, fires, explosions, earthquakes, drought, tidal waves and floods); - b War, hostilities (whether war is declared or not), invasion, act of foreign enemies, mobilization, requisition or embargo; - c Riot, commotion, strikes, go slows, lock outs, or disorder; - d Acts of terrorism; - e Acts of governments or government authorities (such as, but not limited to, refusal of visas, ministerial orders and travel restrictions). - f COVID related testing protocols arising from the FIH or Sport Specific COVID Regulations where applicable in Appendix 12 and FIH Playbook.